 Swordsmen are balanced frontline fighters with good damage and engagement zone control.
 Their skill tree includes Riposte (counter-attack after being hit) and Charge (gap-closing attack).
 Equip them with medium armor for balance between mobility and protection.
 Best paired with a shield for defensive flexibility.

 What makes this build work: The synergy between Greatsword and mercenary management creates a gameplay loop that outperforms other options.
 Core gear like Longsword, Kite Shield, Medium Armor, Ring of Strength amplifies this further.
+See our weapons guide for detailed equipment breakdowns.

 Pros: